MichaelOlshewski/CWMarketing_Team/README.md

 ### __Process I Used to Edit CSS__
 The CSS file has alot of different classes in them, even some had to same parameters for different classes, so I combined those using nesting `.className h1, .className2 h1, .className3 h1 {}`.
 I repeated this process for the whole css file, taking it down to only 142 total lines of classes and id's.

+### __Installation__
+Installation is simple.
+If you are just viewing it from your browser, you can use a software like XAMPP or WAMP, setup that software and place into the htdocs folder and open localhost, if you would like to host the website for others to see, then you will need to port forward or use IIS on Windows Server distributions.

+### __Usage__
+Serves as a great landing page for a business that provides a service, such as marketing, insurance agencies and many more.